-When you reformat the external drive or when the encryption status changes, all URL data on the drive will be lost.
+When you reformat the external drive, all URL data on the drive will be lost.
 Users must redistribute the Threat DV URL Reputation Feed and the User-Defined URL Entries to the device before you can enable URL Reputation filtering again.